JGundy64/using-nmap/README.md

-# Using Nmap
+# Using Nmap (The nmap Cheat Sheet)
 This repository was created as a guide for those interested in cybersecurity and specifically penetration testing or network analysis.
-This guide is aimed at beginners, but hopefully more experienced users can use this guide as a quick refference during a penetration test or teaching others.
+This guide is aimed at absolute beginners, but hopefully more experienced users can use this guide as a quick refference or when teaching others.

 # Table of Contents
 1. What is nmap